-As can be seen from the chart at the left (updated in July, 2014) the solar industry has seen a remarkable rebound from the 2009 recession.
-The red bars represent the actual annual installed amount of PV solar systems by manufacturers expressed in giga-watts (1 GW = 1 billion watts).
+As can be seen from the chart at the left (updated in July, 2015) the solar industry has seen remarkable growth.
+The red bars represent the annual amount of PV solar systems installed by manufacturers in giga-watts (1 GW = 1 billion watts).
 For reference purposes, one nuclear reactor produces about 1.3 GW of electricity per year.

-The growth for 2014 is estimated to be 26% and is believed to be manufacturing constrained because of capital equipment availability.
-After 2014, the long term growth estimates generally range from 20% to 25%.
-While the overall five year growth rate is very impressive, the 40 giga-watts installed in 2013 was just a fraction of one percent of the total amount of electricity that was being generated by all sources worldwide.
+The growth for 2014 is estimated to be only 17% because of sharp cutbacks in Germany and Italy.
+Also, China had no growth at all as they were consolidating their tremendous leap from the previous year.
+In 2015 China is expected to grow about 13% to 12 GW - by far the largest yearly installation ever.
+After 2015, the long term growth estimates are about 20% per year.
+While the overall five year growth rate is impressive, the 45 giga-watts installed in 2014 was just a fraction of one percent of the total amount of electricity that was being generated by all sources worldwide.

-There was about 140 GW of cumulative PV solar installed in the world at the end of 2013 (see the chart to the left).
+There was about 184 GW of cumulative PV solar installed in the world at the end of 2014 (see the chart to the left).
 By 2012 the 100 GW milestone was passed.
-The 200 GW milestone will probably be passed in 2015.
+The 200 GW milestone will most likely be passed in 2015.

 PV Solar Installation By Country

-The chart at the left, megawatts of PV solar installed by country, shows that Germany has historically been the leader in solar power.
+The chart at the left, megawatts of PV solar installed by country, shows that Germany had historically been the leader in solar power.
 Germany has a goal to discontinue all nuclear power by the year 2022 and replace it with renewable resources.
-However, as the price of solar power has decreased and Germany is on target to meet its goals, they have reduced their solar incentives prompting their installations to peak in 2012 and fall off dramatically in 2013.
-The same thing occurred in Italy in 2011.
-In 2013 China, who has about 65% of the world's manufacturing capacity, began to focus on its own internal needs for clean power and dramatically increased its solar power in 2013.
+However, as the price of solar power has decreased and Germany is on target to meet its goals, they have reduced their solar incentives prompting their installations to peak in 2012 and fall off dramatically in 2013 and 2014.
+The same thing occurred in Italy from 2012 to 2014.
+In 2013 China, who has about 65% of the world's manufacturing capacity, began to focus on its own internal needs for clean power and dramatically increased its solar power in 2013 and 2014.
 China is now the world leader in PV solar and will likely remain so for the foreseeable future.
 In the last several years, both Japan and the United States have also come on strong with significant installations.

 Feed-in-tariffs.
 Germany's nuclear reduction goal prompted a government policy called feed-in-tariffs (FITs).
 A feed-in-tariff is a policy designed to encourage the adoption of renewable energy of all kinds to accelerate the reduction of the cost of renewables down to grid parity or less.
 FITs typically include three provisions: 1) guaranteed grid access, 2) a long term fixed purchase price contract (generally 20 years) for the electricity produced, and 3) declining contract prices for new installations that are based on the cost of renewable energy generation with a downward trend towards grid parity.
-They include besides PV solar, other technologies such as concentrated solar power (CSP), wind, and geothermal.
+Besides PV solar they include other technologies such as concentrated solar power (CSP), wind, and geothermal.